 Encourage healthier eating

 Most of us know that eating healthy can help prevent future diseases such as diabetes and cancer, however did you know that unhealthy eating is linked with a 66 percent increased risk of loss of productivity, according to a study published in science journal, Population Health Management.
+So, healthy eating actually equates to more productive employees – a win for both the individual and the business!

 4. Provide a fridge for employees to bring in healthy lunches from home